sshoaib1999/pinterest-data-pipeline363/README.md

 This checks that the Airflow connection to Databricks and scheduling works correctly.

-# Milestone 9: Stream Processing with AWS Kinesis
+# Stream Processing with AWS Kinesis

 ## Introduction